Luxulyan railway station: History

-A new siding to serve the Treskilling China Clay Works was opened in 1916.
-This survived until 1975 but the public goods yard closed on 27 September 1964, as did the connection to the stub of the Colcerrow branch east of the station.
-The passing loop and the second platform face were taken out of use at the same time.

 Facilities

 There is a single platform on the east side of the track which has a shelter and seats.
 At the southern end of this is the car park which connects to a small lane that leads to the village's main road.
 The station has a solar powered help point which allows waiting people to find out when the next trains will arrive.

 Services

 Luxulyan is a request stop on the line, so passengers wishing to alight must inform the conductor and passengers wishing to join the train must signal to the driver.
-The typical service is one train every two hours in each direction between Par and Newquay, with some services extending to Plymouth and one train in the summer extending to Penzance.
-On summer Saturdays, there is just one train per day in each direction due to the intercity services running through to Newquay in lieu of the local services.
-Trains are usually operated by Class 150 Sprinters.
+The typical service is one train every two hours in each direction between and Newquay.